 \subsection{Evaluation}

+\paragraph{Expert Human Validation.} We conduct a blind pairwise study with 20 expert AI researchers across five specializations.
+Critically, the study uses held-out ICLR 2026 problems to avoid data contamination and ensure that LLM solutions reflect reasoning rather than memorized content.
+Each expert evaluated 8 problems across three dimensions: \textit{Feasibility} (is the proposed approach technically sound and feasible to implement?), \textit{Solvability} (would the proposed approach plausibly solve the stated problem?), and \textit{Originality} (is the proposed approach distinct from existing work in the problem space?).
+The full judge prompt is in Appendix~\ref{fig:study_welcome} and more study design details are included in Appendix~\ref{app:study_design}.

-We use GPT-OSS-120B as an LLM-as-a-judge, which is known to correlate well with human evaluation~\citep{liu2023g,sottana2023evaluation}.
-For each generated problem statement (P), we calculate a deficit score (d) based on four criteria: \textit{Fidelity} to the original challenge, \textit{Abstraction} from implementation details, lack of \textit{Ambiguity}, and avoidance of solution \textit{Leakage}.
-A lower deficit score indicates a higher-quality problem formulation.
-For each solution (Z), the judge provides a 1-5 score based on its technical \textit{Feasibility}, \textit{Completeness}, and \textit{Novelty}.
-This score informs our three primary metrics: \textbf{(1) Success Rate:} Is the solution both feasible and complete? \textbf{(2) Rediscovery:} Does a successful solution match the original human solution? \textbf{(3) Novel \& Valid:} Is a successful solution valid but different from the original?
+\paragraph{Automated Evaluation.} We use GPT-OSS-120B as an LLM-as-a-judge~\citep{liu2023g,sottana2023evaluation}, which is shown to correlate well with human evaluation in our study.
+For each generated problem statement (P), we calculate a deficit score $d \in [0, 10]$ (lower is better) as the average penalty across four dimensions: \textit{Fidelity}, \textit{Abstraction}, \textit{Ambiguity}, and solution \textit{Leakage}.
+For each solution (Z), the LLM judge scores technical \textit{Feasibility}, \textit{Solvability}, and \textit{Originality} on a 1--5 scale.
+These scores inform two primary metrics: \textbf{Success Rate} (is the solution both feasible and complete, i.e., score $\geq 4$?) and \textbf{Rediscovery} (does a successful solution match the original human solution?).
+Additional quantitative text analyses are described in Appendix~\ref{app:quant_metrics}.

-\paragraph{Quantitative Validation Metrics.} The core metrics are complemented by quantitative text analyses.
-For semantic coherence, we generate 4096-dimensional embeddings using \texttt{Qwen3-Embedding-8B}.
-To optimize for the target relationship (e.g., problem-solution alignment vs. end-to-end rediscovery), we prepend each text pair with a task-specific instruction before embedding.
-From these embeddings, we compute Cosine Similarity as our primary metric, along with Euclidean distance.
-We also assess textual complexity using standard readability scores (e.g., Flesch-Kincaid Grade Level).

-\paragraph{Competitive Ranking via Human-Verified ELO.} To provide a robust aggregate ranking, we conduct a head-to-head tournament where human evaluators provide pairwise preferences between solutions.
-From these preferences, we compute an ELO rating for each agent configuration.